metric-im/media-mixin/README.md

 provided with the environment variable, MEDIA_STORAGE.
 Only one bridge can be utilized for an installation.

-Storage implementations are found in `/utilities`.
-They inherit from StorageBridge.mjs which establishes a common interface.
+Storage implementations are found in `/modules/StorageBridge`.
+Each bridge inherits from Index which selects the bridge and establishes a common interface.

 * list(account)
 * getItem(id)
-* getSpec(id,options)
 * get(id,options)
 * putImage(id,image)
 * remove(id)